-On January 2, 2024, MHP Americas, Inc. ("MHP"), through counsel, sent a letter to Cenntro Electric Group Limited ("CEGL") demanding payment allegedly owed by CEGL to MHP in the amount of \$ 1,767,516.91 for unpaid invoices and \$ 3,289,500 for total contract invoices and milestone payments for alleged breaches in connection with the parties' August 8, 2022, Master Consulting Services Agreement and/or March 9, 2023, Statement of Work.
-On January 12, 2024, CEGL, through counsel, responded to the letter denying any breach and disputing the amounts claimed.
+On January 2, 2024, MHP Americas, Inc. ("MHP"), sent a letter to Cenntro Electric Group Limited ("CEGL") demanding payment allegedly owed by CEGL to MHP in the amount of: (i) \$ 1,767,516.91 for unpaid invoices, (ii) \$ 3,289,500 for total contract invoices and milestone payments for alleged breaches in connection with a master consulting services agreement dated August 8, 2022 and/or Statement of Work dated March 9, 2023 by and between the parties.
+On January 12, 2024, CEGL responded to the letter denying any breach and disputing the amounts claimed.

-On April 10, 2024, Cenntro Electric Group Limited ("CEGL") filed a lawsuit against MHP Americas, Inc. ("MHP") for breach under a master consulting services agreement and statement of work by failure to properly implement the statement of work globally as set forth in those contracts, and for breach of implied covenants of good faith and fair dealing, causing CEGL to suffer significant damages; and demanded a jury trial on all issues which are triable.
-Under this claim, CEGL is seeking for a remittance of \$512,226 paid to date and a recission of the remaining contract with MHP.
-On April 30, 2024, MHP filed a Notice of Removal of this action from the Superior Court of New Jersey to the U.S. District Court for the District of New Jersey.
+On April 10, 2024, Cenntro Electric Group Limited ("CEGL") filed a lawsuit against MHP Americas, Inc. ("MHP") for breach under a master consulting services agreement and SAP Business Suite forHANA statement of work ("SAP S/4HANA"), by failure to properly implement the SAP S/4HANA globally, as set forth in the related contracts, and for breach of implied covenants of good faith and fair dealing, causing CEGL to suffer significant damages; and demanded a jury trial on all issues triable.
+Under this claim, CEGL is seeking a remittance of \$512,226 paid to date and a recission of the remaining contractual obligations with MHP.
+On April 30, 2024, MHP filed a notice of removal of this action from the Superior Court of New Jersey to the U.S. District Court for the District of New Jersey.
+At the time of this quarterly report, the case is ongoing and remains active with parties performing required interrogatories and discovery.